 The GitLab Foundation Handbook is our single source of truth for all organizational knowledge.
 It ensures information is accessible, transparent, and easy to navigate, especially in our all-remote environment.
 Inspired by GitLab Inc.’s handbook, we have tailored it to fit our unique needs while upholding our values.

-Why the Handbook Matters
+Why the Handbook Matters:

 ✅ Centralizes critical organizational information, making it easy to find and reference.